Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Methodology

 Therefore, we propose to adaptively concentrate on these high-confidence training instances during the training process to conduct our dark-example-based knowledge distillation.
 Formally, for a training instance, we can calculate the log-probability of the positive passage $p^{+}_i$ against negatives $\mathbb{P}^{-}_{i}$ with the teacher as the confidence score:

-Based on the confidence scores, we can sort all the training instances in ascending order before training the student.
-Suppose the training process consists of $T$ epochs, in each epoch $t$, we adaptively select the subset of instances that have the highest confidence scores with the ratio $(1-\frac{t}{2*T})$ to construct dark examples:
+Suppose the training process consists of $T$ epochs, in each epoch $t$, we can sort a batch of training instances $\mathcal{B}_t$ in ascending order based on the confidence scores.
+Then we adaptively select the subset of instances $\hat{\mathcal{B}}_t$ in the batch that have the highest confidence scores with the ratio $(1-\frac{t}{2*T})$ to construct dark examples: